emsterdam1/anRNAlab-Protocols/General/Western-Blotting.md

 _Li-cor secondary antibodies are usually used diluted ~ 1:15000 in 10-15 mL blocking buffer for good signal._

 **11.** Wash 4 X 5 minutes in TBS-T at room temperature.
 Wash once in PBS before Li-cor imaging.<br/>
-_Blots can be re-probed with new antibodies but strong signals from first probe will remain.
-Plan accordingly._
+_Blots can be re-probed with new antibodies but strong signals from first probe will remain._

 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->